 In the fifth, the Braves landed on the wrong side of the transfer rule, which has come under increased scrutiny this season with baseball's expanded replay.
 Second base umpire Ron Kulpa called out Tyler Pastornicky on a forceout, though Braves manager Fredi Gonzalez argued that Brandon Hicks never closed his glove before dropping the ball as he tried to throw to first for a double play.

 Blanco added to his big day in the fifth with an RBI single off Alex Wood, then stole second and scored on Pence's two-out single.
-Morse stretched San Francisco's lead to 8-4, and Crawford added a two-run homer by becoming with the Giants' 66th "splash hit" into McCovey Cove in the eighth.
+Morse stretched San Francisco's lead to 8-4, and Crawford added a two-run homer with the 66th "splash hit" in Giants history into McCovey Cove in the eighth.

-NOTES: Braves CF B.J.
-Upton was ejected in the sixth after arguing with home plate umpire Lance Barrett following his third strikeout.
-It was the first time any Braves player or manager has been ejected this year. ...
-Giants CF Angel Pagan had the day off after leaving Tuesday night's game with a sore right knee. ...
-Braves RF Jason Heyward also had the day off. ...
+NOTES: Giants 3B Pablo Sandoval left the game in the sixth with a sore left big toe.
+He is expected to be in the lineup Thursday, Bochy said. ...
+Braves CF B.J.
+Upton was ejected in the sixth after arguing with home plate umpire Lance Barrett following his third strikeout. ...
+Braves RF Jason Heyward had the day off. ...
 RHP Matt Cain (0-3, 4.25 ERA) starts for the Giants on Thursday in the opener of a four-game series against the Marlins. ...
 The Braves are off Thursday before beginning a three-game series at St. Louis on Friday.